Can Video Doorbells Be Used in Apartments?

 You can purchase a battery-powered video doorbell, but there may still be some drilling required to attach it to the wall next to the door, which may or may not be approved by building management.

-Depending on the orientation of your main door, your video doorbell could be aimed at a shared hallway or possibly even your neighbor’s main entryway; this is a violation of privacy rights for other tenants and their guests.
+Depending on the orientation of your entryway, your video doorbell could be aimed at a shared hallway or possibly even your neighbor’s main doorway; this is a violation of privacy rights for other tenants and their guests.

 As a renter of an apartment unit, you need permission from the building owner or manager before installing a video doorbell.